bitfalls/bitfalls_content/authors/Periza/00-razbijanje-zabluda-o-kriptovalutama/en_US/final.md

 We are used to thinking about currencies as being split from systems of payment.
 This kind of thinking is a direct consequence of limitations that were present in history.
-There is a dollar and they are credit cards, there are euros and there is PayPal.
+There is dollar and there are credit cards, there are euros and there is PayPal.
 In every case, transfer of money relies on trust that you have towards institutions that facilitate the transfer i.e. institution that facilitates the transfer has to believe that you will pay.

 ![5578950475_50d972dfc6](../images/5578950475_50d972dfc6.jpg)